-Serving as the portal for all online resources available at Joliet Junior College, the myJJC Portal (my.jjc.edu) provides students access to their academic records, such as student profiles, grades, unofficial transcripts, course schedules/payment of bills, good driver discount, verification of enrollment, and academic summaries.
+Serving as the portal for all online resources available at Joliet Junior College, the MyJJC Portal provides students access to their academic records, such as student profiles, grades, unofficial transcripts, course schedules/payment of bills, good driver discount, verification of enrollment, and academic summaries.
 Students also have access to online registration and financial aid information via eResources and can apply for job-training grant vouchers.